-Born on this day 7th Nov, 1943, Joni Mitchell, (Roberta Anderson), singer, songwriter and painter.
+Born on 7th Nov, 1943 was Joni Mitchell, (Roberta Anderson), singer, songwriter and painter.
 Mitchell is one of the most important and influential female recording artists of the late 20th century.
 Ask any female singer from Tori Amos, to Sheryl Crow and newbies like Adel who their favorite female singer songwriter is and all will say Joni.
 Led Zeppelin sang about her in "Going To California" so did Prince in "The Ballad Of Dorothy Parker".
 Even Madonna cited Mitchell as the first female artist that really spoke to her as a teenager.

 Plenty have covered her songs, some better than others, and here's why so many fail - she plays the guitar and sings like no other artist, so to 'cover' a Joni song and do it justice is a difficult task.
 Judy Collins's 1967 recording of "Both Sides Now" became a top 10 hit, Matthews Southern Comfort did a great job with their version of "Woodstock", Counting Crows succeeded with their version of "Big Yellow Taxi", but many have failed.